dinhanhthi/dinhanhthi.com/posts/deploy-run/2020-10-15-docker-wsl2-windows.md

 - The `C` drive is located in `/mnt/c/`.
 - The Download folder is located in `/mnt/c/Users/dinha/Downloads/`.
 - Open current folder (in WSL2) with Windows Explorer: `explorer.exe .`.
+- If you wanna create a drive (eg. `Z`): click on Linux icon in Explorer > Right click on Ubuntu folder > "Map network drive.."

 ## Windows Terminal & Zsh